vulcanize/vulcanizedb/pkg/transformers/DOCUMENTATION.md

 A transformer consists of:

-- A fetcher -> Fetches raw logs from the blockchain encoded as go datatypes
+- A fetcher -> Fetches raw logs from the blockchain and encodes them as go datatypes
-- A converter -> Converts this raw data into a representation suitable for consumption in the API
+- A converter -> Converts this raw data into a human friendly representation suitable for consumption in the API
 - A repository -> Abstracts the database

-For Maker, vulcanize will be run in `lightSync` mode, so it will store all headers, and then fetchers make RPC calls to pull th
+For Maker, vulcanize will be run in `lightSync` mode, so it will store all headers, and then fetchers pull relevant logs by making RPC calls.

 ## Event Types